TheAimMeister/ChangeRobloxFont/README.md

 2. Place the font(s) and the .exe in a directory

-3. Check if the fonts names are, and if not rename them to:
+3. Check if the fonts names are, and if not rename them to(.otf extension will also work):
-   - arial.ttf
-   - arialdb.ttf
-   - SourceSansPro-Bold.ttf
-   - SourceSansPro-Light.ttf
+   - Regular.ttf
-   - SourceSansPro-Regular.ttf
+   - Bold.ttf
-   - Inconsolata-Regular.ttf
+   - Light.ttf

-3.1 If the font consists of only one .ttf file,
+3.1 If the font consists of only one .ttf or .otf file,
         create copies and rename them to the names listed at step 3

 4. Run the .exe